 Within this project, UNICRI and INTERPOL organize annual global meetings on AI for law enforcement, conducting in-depth interviews with several law enforcement experts and other partners and hosting virtual meetings with a multi-disciplinary group of experts to identify AI use cases for law enforcement and discuss issues related to the dichotomy between the potential opportunities and challenges presented by AI, coupled with the lack of guidance tailored to the relative novel use of AI in law enforcement.

-Project 2: Working with Law Enforcement to Build Capacities for the use of Artificial Intelligence to Combat Online Child Sexual Abuse Material
+Project 2: Working with Law Enforcement to Build Capacities for the use of Artificial Intelligence to Combat Child Sexual Abuse and Exploitation Online

 In 2019, UNICRI, through its Centre for AI and Robotics, together with the Ministry of Interior of the United Arab Emirates launched the AI for Safer Children initiative.
-This project aims to explore the positive potential of AI to support law enforcement agencies and related authorities to prevent and combat a wide range of forms of violence, exploitation and abuse against children online.
+This project aims to explore the positive potential of AI to support law enforcement agencies to prevent, detect and prosecute online child sexual abuse and exploitation.

 While AI tools already existing can contribute to solving these challenges, law enforcement agencies are not yet widely using them.
 Many are not aware of the potential of the AI tools or are sceptical towards the technology.
 Additionally, selecting and implementing AI tools is a complex process for which law enforcement agencies may lack the necessary knowledge and resources.

-The project aims to tackle this issue through the development of a Global Hub consisting of a platform built to assist law enforcement in leveraging AI to combat online child sexual exploitation, combined with network-building, awareness-raising and advocacy on the issue.
+The project aims to tackle this issue through the development of a Global Hub consisting of a platform built to assist law enforcement in leveraging AI to combat online child sexual exploitation and abuse, combined with network-building, awareness-raising and advocacy on the issue.

 Project 3: Building Knowledge on Counter-Terrorism in the Age of Artificial Intelligence / Human Rights Aspects Of The Use Of Artificial Intelligence In Counter-Terrorism